 One part Warmblood one part Bourbon.
 Serve chilled, somewhere near Canada….er…scratch that- serve a little too warm somewhere near The South.

 Welcome readers!
 My name is Shelby.
 I started riding when I was in middle school and took western pleasure lessons on a family friend’s horse.
 Around the same time, I started volunteering for a therapeutic horseback riding organization- I have been involved ever since.
 I was a three sport athlete in high school and riding got put on the back burner.
 After suffering career ending sports injuries in high school, my focus shifted to rapidly learning a new sport- rowing- and competing nationally while in college.
 After college, with a little more money in my pocket, I decided to take up riding again, having never lost the passion.
 I started riding at a dressage barn at the age of 21 and leased my first horse, a Belgian draft mare, in 2011.

 Seven years ago, I moved from Minnesota to Indiana where it took me quite a while to get back into the horse world.
 Oddly, there are fewer options for riding here than in Minnesota.
 I started taking weekly lessons at an eventing barn where a very talented young trainer essentially rebuilt me from scratch.
 I wish I had video of where I was then to compare to where I am now.
 It is still a struggle to find horses around my area.
 I travel a lot with my job and don’t think it is feasible for me to own a horse at this time.
 Someday I’ll get there.
-Until then, I am full leasing a 19 y/o Belgian Warmblood and taking weekly dressage lessons.
+Until then, I am full leasing a 21 y/o Belgian Warmblood and taking weekly dressage lessons.
 In February of 2019, I bought my very first horse, a young warmblood gelding named Braveheart, or Bravo.
 I write this blog to document my riding progression and occasionally as a thought repository.

 The online horseblogging community is simply incredible.
 I learn so much from all of you- it is an honor just to participate.